tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/README.md

 - Logs show hardware inverter errors
 - restart inverter
 - daily production if inverter not connected to online service
-- on new Deye Firmware versions like: MW3_SSL_5408_1.0B or MW_03_16U_5408_5.0C-S the UDP port 48899 is closed, and therefore this fork isn't working on them.
+- setting limit on Custom Modbus Firmware (W3_SSL_5408_1.0B) [here](https://github.com/tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/issues/8).
+Further information is [here](https://github.com/tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/issues/8).
+- reading data and setting limit on Modbus Firmware (maby MW_03_16U_5408_5.0C-S could not verify).
 Further information is [here](https://github.com/tost11/OpenDTU-Push-Rest-API-and-Deye-Sun/issues/8).

 #### Additional Features
 When the Deye sun inverter is not having a connection to the internet (remote server), the daily KWH will not reset.
 For fixing that on the